Gift of the Gab: Handy Insights into UX Writing

 Recommended reading

-How to Make Web Interface Readable
+How to Make a Web Interface Readable

 UX Writing: Handy Tips on Text Improving User Experience